subfuzion/docker-netcat/README.md

     $ ncs 8888

-Send a message from another terminal
+Send a message from a second terminal

     $ echo "hello world" | nc 8888

-To kill both containers from yet another terminal
+To kill both containers from a third terminal

     $ docker rm -f nc ncs